How can we help you?

 Our ski school offers skiing lessons for small groups such as families.
 However, with a limited number of instructors available, admission is on a first come, first served basis.
 On busy days all lessons can become full within an hour.
 Therefore, if you would like to be sure to put your child in school on that day, please follow the steps below.

 ① Come early so that you can take the first ropeway of the day (9:00am).

 ② Take a ropeway to the summit of the mountain.

-③ When you arrive at the summit, go first to the Ski Rental House located within the Restaurant Azalea.
+③ When you arrive at the summit, go first to the Ski Rental House located with in the Gozaisho Nature School.

 ④ Go through the ski school registration procedure.
 (If you do not have ski equipment such as skis, you should complete the school application before the rental application.)

 ⑤ (If you do not have ski gear,) complete the rental application.

 See here for more information on ski school and pricing

 I have three children.
 Can I put them all in the same class?

 You can, if their skiing levels are the same.